slowrunner/ROS2-GoPiGo3/URDF_File_Introduction.md

 <img src="Graphics/Dave_LFQtr.jpg" width="320"/>

-This is the urdf file of Bernardo R Japon, the author of the “Hands On ROS: ROS For Robotics Programming” showing the use of xacro to the fullest:
+This is the URDF file of Bernardo R Japon, the author of the “Hands On ROS: ROS For Robotics Programming” showing the use of xacro to the fullest:

 <img src="Graphics/HandsOnROS_gopigo3_urdf.jpg" width="320"/>